Rmx-cqu/two_diseases_association/README.md

 # two_diseases_association
-This is soure code for the article "Exploring casual effects and shared molecular mechanism between psoriasis and liver cancer through Mendelian randomization and comprehensive bioinformatic analyses"
+This is the soure codes for the article "Exploring casual effects and shared molecular mechanism between psoriasis and liver cancer through Mendelian randomization and comprehensive bioinformatic analyses"